Almarch/pygotchi/README.md

 ### 🧙‍♂️ Keycloak

-Access keycloak administration board at `https://<your public ip>/keycloak`.
+Access keycloak administration board at `https://<your public>/keycloak`.

 The first launch is very long as all services have to be set-up.
 Once it is ready, authentify as :

 - user: `admin`
 - password: `KEYCLOAK_ADMIN_PASSWORD`